xitop/edzed/docs/simulation.rst

 .. attribute:: Block.circuit

   The :class:`Circuit` object the block belongs to.
-Usually there is only one circuit and this value is of little interest.
+Usually there is only one circuit; an application code should use :func:`get_circuit` to get a reference to it.

 .. attribute:: Block.desc